Co-Think/.github/profile/README.md

 For now, the fastest way to check this is to use a simple, free and version-controlled issue-tracker where large number of people can collaborate.
 - Github is one such option.
 If the traction is good and this actually turns out to be helpful for people, we will plan a proper app.
-- While some evolved / archived issues will be converted from issues to proper guides and stored in the repository, that is not the primary purpose,
+- While some evolved / archived issues will be converted from issues to proper guides and stored in the repository, that is not the primary purpose of this.
+The primary purpose is for people to be able to raise issues that can be discussed and evolved.

+### Use [[Bangalore repo]](https://github.com/Co-Think/bangalore/issues) to see and discuss Bangalore related issues.

 ---